 All weapons must be registered with the Directorate of Emergency Services upon arrival, and must be secured in a locked safe in the billeting room, or stored / transported in the owner's vehicle IAW the requirements listed

 Transportation of Privately-owned Firearms.
 Privately-owned firearms which are transported in a vehicle on WSMR must be unloaded and placed into a compartment of the vehicle that is inaccessible to the driver and passengers of the vehicle.
 Ammunition for the firearms must be transported in a compartment or area separate from the weapon.
 Exception: If no such "inaccessible" area exists, such as in a pickup truck, sport utility vehicle, or van, the firearms will be unloaded and transported in the passenger compartment, out of sight, with ammunition in a separate area of the vehicle.

-Privately-owned firearms must be transported in accordance with New Mexico State laws when off WSMR, and in accordance with Federal and State laws and this regulation when on WSMR.
+Privately-owned firearms must be declared at the access control points and transported in accordance with New Mexico State laws when off WSMR, and in accordance with Federal and State laws and this regulation when on WSMR.
 Weapons may not be loaded while on WSMR.